 The Stakes for Our Communities and Our Climate Are High

-Climate: Building new pipelines would incentivize more fracking across our region, and more fracking means more emissions of methane, a powerful heattrapping gas.
+Climate: Building new pipelines would incentivize more fracking across Virginia and surrounding areas, and more fracking means more emissions of methane, a powerful heat-trapping gas.
 The pipelines would also trigger direct emissions of carbon dioxide from compressor station engines and diesel fuel equipment, and leak methane emissions.
 According to growing scientific data, fracked gas could disrupt the climate on par with coal, when factoring in the full cycle of emissions from extraction to piping to and burning.
 With rising seas already flooding Virginia’s coastal communities, this is a risk we can’t afford to take.

 Public Safety: A pipeline “blowout” near Appomattox, Virginia in 2008 created a fireball reported to be ¼ mile high, injured five residents (including three who suffered second and third degree burns), destroyed two houses and damaged 95 more.5